RafiKurlansik/daiwt-mlops/README.md

-# e2e-mlops
+# MLOps on Databricks

-This repo is intended to demonstrate an end-to-end MLOps workflow on Databricks, where a model is deployed along with its ancillary pipelines to a specified (currently single) Databricks workspace.
-Each pipeline (e.g model training pipeline, model deployment pipeline) is deployed as a [Databricks job](https://docs.databricks.com/data-engineering/jobs/jobs.html), where these jobs are deployed to a Databricks workspace using Databricks Labs' [`dbx`](https://dbx.readthedocs.io/en/latest/index.html) tool.
+#### Unifying DataOps, ModelOps, and DevOps

+This repo demonstrates an end-to-end MLOps workflow on Databricks that follows the __deploy code__ reference architecture discussed in the [Big Book of MLOps](https://bit.ly/big-book-of-mlops) and at [Data & AI Summit 2022](https://www.youtube.com/watch?v=JApPzAnbfPI).

+The feature engineering, training, deployment and inference pipelines are deployed as a [Databricks Workflow](https://docs.databricks.com/data-engineering/jobs/jobs.html) using [`dbx`](https://dbx.readthedocs.io/en/latest/index.html) by Databricks Labs.
+GitHub Actions are used to orchestrate the movement of code from the development environment, to staging, and finally to production.
+This project can be configured to use a single Databricks workspace for all three environments, or multiple workspaces.

+This project can be run as a pure Python package, or as notebooks.
+The current configuration is to deploy Databricks Workflows that run notebooks, but if you want to deploy Python wheels please see [Niall Turbitt's original repo](https://github.com/niall-turbitt/e2e-mlops).
+If you are curious about the structure of the codebase, please watch the demo portion of the [recording from DAIS](https://www.youtube.com/watch?v=JApPzAnbfPI).

+#### Preventing customer churn
-The use case at hand is a churn prediction problem.
-We use the [IBM Telco Customer Churn dataset](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) to build a simple classifier to predict whether a customer will churn from a fictional telco company.
+The business case at hand is a churn prediction problem.
+We use the [IBM Telco Customer Churn dataset](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) to build a simple classifier to predict whether a customer will churn from a fictional telecommunications company.

-Note that the package is solely developed via an IDE, and as such there are no Databricks Notebooks in the repository.
-All jobs are executed via a command line based workflow using [`dbx`](https://dbx.readthedocs.io/en/latest/).

 ## Pipelines